antor44/AI-Bluetooth-Phone-Assistant/README.md

 2. **Compile it:**
    *   **CPU only:** `make`
    *   **NVIDIA GPU (CUDA):** `make GGML_CUDA=1`
-   *   *(Other accelerations like OpenVINO or Vulkan are supported, check the whisper.cpp documentation).*
+   *   *(Other accelerations like OpenVINO or Vulkan are supported — check the whisper.cpp documentation).*
 3. **Move the executable:**
    Copy the compiled `whisper-cli` (or `main`) executable into the root directory of *this* application, or ensure it's in a `./build/bin/` subfolder.
 4. **Download Models:**
    Create a `models/` folder in the root of this app and download the `.bin` models (e.g., `ggml-medium.bin`).
 The GUI allows you to select which model and quantization to use.

 ### 4. Bluetooth Mobile Pairing (Crucial for Ubuntu 24.04 / Modern GNOME)
-On modern Linux distributions like **Ubuntu 24.04** (and other desktops using modern GNOME or KDE Plasma), pairing your mobile phone using the default desktop Settings GUI often fails to establish the necessary telephony integration.
-The desktop GUI frequently pairs devices solely as media audio players (A2DP), ignoring or blocking the **Hands-Free Profile (HFP)** required by `oFono` to detect incoming calls.
+On modern Linux distributions like **Ubuntu 24.04**, pairing your mobile phone using the default desktop Settings GUI often fails to establish the necessary telephony integration.
+The desktop GUI frequently pairs devices solely as media audio players (A2DP), ignoring the **Hands-Free Profile (HFP)** required by `oFono` to detect incoming calls.

-To ensure your phone is recognized correctly as a telephony gateway, **you must pair, trust, and connect the device via the terminal using direct `bluetoothctl` commands**:
+To ensure your phone is recognized correctly, **pair, trust, and connect the device via the terminal using direct `bluetoothctl` commands**:

 1. **Find your phone's Bluetooth MAC address:**
    Turn on Bluetooth on your phone and make it discoverable.
-Note your phone's MAC address (which looks like `50:2F:BB:89:0C:BE`).
+Note your phone's MAC address (e.g., `50:2F:BB:89:0C:BE`).

 2. **Execute the pairing sequence directly from your terminal:**
    Replace `XX:XX:XX:XX:XX:XX` with your phone's actual MAC address: